zahdoma/unreleasedarchive/obsidian/unreleased.md

 - [ ] get domain and add to render
 - [ ] switch to wasabi storage
 - [ ] add music
+- [ ] add spot to copy and paste CA

 ## Doing